octa22/org.openhab.binding.somfytahoma/README.md

 Currently supports controlling of rollershutters & actionbindings

+It should be working also for Connexoom device since it is using the same API

 # build
 copy __org.openhab.binding.somfytahoma__ directory to __binding__ directory of OpenHAB source code (https://github.com/openhab/openhab)